Daniel Webster College

-Daniel Webster College (DWC) was a private college in Nashua, New Hampshire.
+Daniel Webster College (DWC) was a private college in Nashua, New Hampshire, United States.
 It operated from 1965 through 2017 and had a strong aeronautics focus during much of its history.
 It was a nonprofit college until 2009, when ITT Educational Services, Inc. bought it and converted it to a for-profit model.
 ITT declared bankruptcy in September 2016.
 It was operated through the 2016–17 academic year by Southern New Hampshire University, after which the college was closed.

-As of early 2022, the campus was unoccupied.
+Chinese businessman Sui Liu, doing business as Xinhua Education Consulting Services, acquired the remainder of the campus and buildings for close to $12 million in mid-2018.
+As of early 2025, some buildings were leased by the unmanned-helicopter firm Rotor and the Northern Cyclones hockey team.